The Cornerstone Nashville Campus Today

 Training children, challenging youth, and building great people in every generation, Cornerstone Nashville serves no greater purpose than to enable each one to reach and influence others to run the ultimate race and gain the prize of eternal life.
 Attracting and winning the hearts of our neighborhoods, our cities and beyond, Cornerstone Nashville is a church that is now fully renovated and prepared for the generation being raised up that will continue loving God and loving people to the ends of the earth.

-Cornerstone Nashville services are at 8:20AM and 10:30AM every Sunday.
-Saturday service begins at 5PM.
+Cornerstone Nashville services are at 8:20AM and 10:30AM every Sunday morning.
 An average of 3,600 attend the weekend services plus hundreds of online campus viewers and thousands more experience the ministry through Sunday regional television broadcasts at 10:30AM on Nashville’s NewsChannel 2.